Create a Website Account - Manage notification subscriptions, save form progress and more.

 The outfall will be designed to mitigate any potential impacts to the environment and wildlife.
 The impacts were evaluated in the Ventura Water Supply Projects Environment Impact Report, and the City will comply with all identified mitigation measures.

-It is anticipated that the construction of the outfall will take place in 2023 and 2024.
-Work activities in Marina Park are anticipated to begin after Labor Day 2023 and end by Memorial Day 2024.
+Anticipated construction of the outfall will take place in 2023 and 2024.
+Work activities in Marina Park are anticipated to begin after Labor Day 2023 and end by summer 2024.

 A very thorough evaluation took place prior to selecting the Marina Park location, including a study to evaluate the use of existing outfalls that were previously abandoned.
 Ultimately Marina Park was the only location that avoided subsurface obstructions and fault lines, provided enough construction workspace, and would increase the overall protection for the pipelines offshore.
 Additional information on that evaluation is discussed in the Ventura Water Supply Projects Environmental Impact Report.